Guided Tour 🥾

 # Output: None

-# Whether or not the message is ready for processing
+# Whether the message is ready for processing

 message.ready